ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 Channel Output Functions
 ========================

-All flight controller servo/motor outputs may be mapped to any output function supported by ArduPilot.
+All autopilot servo/motor outputs may be mapped to any output function supported by ArduPilot.
 This page describes how to configure these output channels and what each of the available functions is.